Research Snapshot

 Thesis

 Silver’s 5.3% rally to $79.525 per ounce matters because it is doing two jobs at once again.
-Reuters highlighted both the broad commodity sell-off that had hit metals and energy and silver’s quieter outperformance versus gold.
+Reuters highlighted both the broad commodity sell-off that had hit metals and energy and silver’s quieter relative strength versus gold.
 That combination is exactly how silver tends to behave when the market moves from forced liquidation toward selective re-risking: it first gets dumped alongside cyclical assets, then rebounds as both a precious metal and an industrial recovery proxy.

 At $79.525, silver is still well below the 52-week high of $121.3, but it is also far above the 52-week low of $31.68.
 That tells you the current move is happening inside a structurally elevated range rather than a cheap, forgotten market.